I’ve been doing this more than I had expected, which warrants a blog post.

 Add a user for qBittorrent to download Ubuntu torrents, and add myself to the group to access files:

-|
+| |

-Login to a new session and check your groups with groups
+Login to a new session and check your groups with groups.

-Then, I can copy my docker-compose
+Then, I can copy my docker-compose files over and do:

-|
+| |

 Backup